frangucc/thenodechronbook/README.md

 The vast majority of EECS types we interviewed said they initially got sucked into it because someone close to them was highly involved.
 The one thing they nearly all agreed on was that it was the 'atomoshphere' that got them going.

-Many also agreed that it was a 'desire to build something clever' and that the 'thought of making money with it someday' was relevant.
-The highest ranking engineers we interviewed also said 'they quickly found it to be pleasingly addicting.'
+Many also agreed that it was a 'desire to build something clever' and that the 'thought of making money with it someday' was part of it.
+The highest ranking engineers we interviewed also said they 'quickly found it to be pleasingly addicting.'

 We chose the graphic novel format helps us paint these 'cultural pictures' unlike any other medium.
 As a company, we like to think all people should be able to share in that 'atmosphere' (especially teens), no matter who or where they come from.